0Day11/0Day11/README.md

 # 💫 About Me:
+ ## Hi there, I'm Jenish Paudel 👋
-   I’m a passionate and dedicated Bsc Computer Science student with strong interest in networking and infrastructure management.
+   I’m a passionate and dedicated Bsc Computer Science student at Middlesex University with strong interest in networking and infrastructure management.
    Adept at problem solving and critical thinking with a solid foundation of computer science principles.
    Currently working on understanding ethics of cybersecurity.
 I'm looking to collaborate on building on sports betting website with machine learning.